basilex/sandbrick/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+All participants in this project are expected to adhere to the following Code of Conduct.
+This helps create a safe, respectful, and productive environment for everyone.

-## Our Pledge
+## 🌟 Our Pledge

-We as contributors and maintainers pledge to make participation in our project a welcoming, harassment-free experience for everyone.

-## Our Standards

-Examples of behavior that contributes to a positive environment include:
+We are committed to providing a welcoming and inclusive experience for all, regardless of age, gender, race, disability, or background.

+## ✅ Expected Behavior

-- Using inclusive language
+- Use welcoming and inclusive language.
-- Being respectful of differing viewpoints
+- Respect differing viewpoints and experiences.
-- Accepting constructive criticism
+- Accept constructive criticism graciously.

-Examples of unacceptable behavior:
+- Show empathy towards other community members.

+## ❌ Unacceptable Behavior

-- Insults or personal attacks
+- Harassment, discrimination, or abuse of any kind.
-- Trolling or deliberate disruption
+- Trolling, insulting or derogatory comments.
-- Publishing others' private information without permission
+- Publishing others' private information without consent.

-## Our Responsibilities

-Maintainers are responsible for clarifying the standards of acceptable behavior and may take appropriate and fair corrective action in response to unacceptable behavior.

-## Scope

-This Code of Conduct applies in all project spaces — GitHub issues, PRs, discussions, and other communication channels.

-## Enforcement
+## 📞 Enforcement

-Violations may be reported by contacting the maintainers at **code@sandbrick.com**.
-All reports will be handled with discretion.

-## Attribution
+Violations may result in temporary or permanent removal from the project.
+To report abuse or inappropriate behavior, contact the maintainers privately.

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org).
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).